Final check

 - Good planning

-To help you address the four criteria in your application there is a subset of assessment measures and definitions (see the table on the following page).
+To help you address the 4 criteria in your application there is a subset of assessment measures and definitions (see below).
 Not all the assessment measures will apply to every activity.
-Assessors will consider how well your
+Assessors will consider how well your application addresses the

-You must score highly on all four criteria to be successful.
+You must score highly on all 4 criteria to be successful.
 However, not all applications that score highly will be successful in receiving funding.
-Final approval of successful applications depends on available budget and approval by the Minister or
+Final approval of successful applications depends on available budget and approval by the Minister or delegated

 Assessment criteria